DiamondLightSource/daq-queuing-service/docs/explanations/converters.md

     ...
 ```

-Conversion is run any time the queue changes, so the blueapi call list stays up to date.
+Conversion is run any time the queue changes and right before a call is made to blueapi, so the blueapi call list stays up to date.
 This means converters can make use of current information on a beamline such as PV values to inform the conversion.